mtovargd/Scala_RockTheJvm/README.md

 - **Java**: The code runs on the Java Virtual Machine (JVM)
-- **Scala 3**: This repository uses Scala 3 features and syntax
+- **Scala 3**: This repository uses Scala 3 features and syntax (Scala was installed by IntelliJ IDEA plugins marketplace)

 ## Course Structure